 Recap: Balance Is Simpler Than You Think

 Living longer is important, but true longevity means enjoying a healthy, full life.
-While genetics influence approximately 25% of lifespan, lifestyle factors such as nutrition, exercise, and mindful choices significantly impact vitality and overall well-being according to Harvard Health.
+While genetics influence approximately 25% of lifespan, lifestyle factors such significantly impact vitality and overall well-being according to Harvard Health.

 Balance is achieved through consistent, meaningful rituals that integrate health, productivity, and joy, leading to empowerment and a vibrant life.